robinupham/CosmoCov_ClCov/CosmoCov/README.md

+# Note

+This directory contains the original code forked from [CosmoLike/CosmoCov](https://github.com/CosmoLike/CosmoCov) with the following modifications:

+- Super-sample covariance flag `ssc` added to `covpar` struct in [cosmolike_core/theory/structs.c](cosmolike_core/theory/structs.c).

+- Super-sample contribution made optional to depend on `ssc` flag in [cosmolike_core/theory/covariances_fourier.c](cosmolike_core/theory/covariances_fourier.c).

+- Gaussian contributions imported into [cosmolike_core/theory/covariances_fourier.c](cosmolike_core/theory/covariances_fourier.c) from [CosmoLike/cosmolike_light](https://github.com/CosmoLike/cosmolike_light).

+## Below is the original readme file for reference:

 # CosmoCov (Cibola Edition) ... for more compplex covariances, please go to the CosmoCov_Saguaro_Edition repo
 Xiao Fang, Elisabeth Krause, Tim Eifler

 Configuration Space Covariances for Projected Galaxy 2-Point Statistics, built on **CosmoLike**.
 We provide a flat sky covariance module, computed with the 2D-FFTLog algorithm, and a curved sky covariance module.
 We also provide a response covariance module written by Alex Barreira and Elisabeth Krause.